-Key macroeconomic indicators shown in Tables 1 and 2 below give the significant indicators of the overall economic situation in Serbia in the past few years.
-During the period 2001-2008, Serbia achieved significant results in terms of economic growth, which was interrupted in the last quarter of 2008 and in 2009 when it faced the economic crisis and a sharp decline in macroeconomic activity.
+Key macroeconomic indicators shown in Table 1 below give the significant indicators of the overall economic situation in Serbia in the past few years.
+The period 2009-2016 has been marked by a slow recovery from the economic crisis.
+Although there has been a slight improvement in exports, Serbia has yet to emerge fully from the effects of the events of 2008 and 2009.